silverstripe/developer-docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

   IsPreBuilt: 'Boolean'
 ```

-[hint]
+> [!TIP]
-Note that because `DigitalProduct` doesn't define any new fields it doesn't need its own table.
+> Note that because `DigitalProduct` doesn't define any new fields it doesn't need its own table.
 We should still declare a `$table_name` though - who knows if this model might have its own table created in the future (e.g. if we add fields to it later on).
-[/hint]

 Accessing the data is transparent to the developer.